haru-project/haru_drums_ros_driver/README.md

 When recording with this method, the resulting beats will have a predefined length of 20 hits per beatfile.

-If you would like to have an specific number of drum hits, first source the virtual environment using the CLI of beat_creator.py script like so:
+If you would like to have an specific number of drum hits, first source the virtual environment, then use the CLI of `beat_creator.py` script like so:
 ```shell
 rosrun haru_drums_ros_driver beat_creator.py --help
 ```